16 Treatment effect models

 2. One of the assumption of the linear model fit by lm

-Compute the average and standard deviation for groups having more than 10 observations and use data exploration to see if this assumption holds?
+Compute the average and standard deviation for groups with more than 10 observations and use data exploration to verify if this assumption holds.

 3. The dataset also includes a variable indicating which litter the mice came from.
 Create a boxplot showing weights by litter.
 Use faceting to make separate plots for each diet and sex combination.

-4. Use a linear model to test for a litter effect.
-Account for sex and diet.
-Use ANOVA to compare the variability explained by litter to other factors.
+4. Use a linear model to test for a litter effect, taking into account sex and diet.
+Use ANOVA to compare the variability explained by litter with that of other factors.

 5. The mouse_weights

 data includes two other outcomes: bone density and percent fat.
-Make a boxplot showing bone density by sex and diet.
-Compare what the visualizations shows for the diet effect by sex.
+Create a boxplot illustrating bone density by sex and diet.
+Compare what the visualizations reveal about the diet effect by sex.

-- Fit a linear model and test for the diet effect on bone density separately for each sex.
+- Fit a linear model and conduct a separate test for the diet effect on bone density for each sex.
 Note that the diet effect is statistically significant for females but not for males.
 Then fit the model to the entire dataset that includes diet, sex and their interaction.
-Note that the diet effect is significant, yet the interaction effect is not.
-Explain how this can happen?
-Hint: To fit a model to the entire dataset that fit a separate effect for males and females you can use the formula
+Notice that the diet effect is significant, yet the interaction effect is not.
+Explain how this can happen.
+Hint: To fit a model to the entire dataset with a separate effect for males and females, you can use the formula

 ~ sex + diet:sex

-7. In Chapter Chapter 10, we talked about pollster bias.
-We used visualization to motivate the presence of such bias.
+7. In Chapter 11, we talked about pollster bias and used visualization to motivate the presence of such bias.
 Here we will give it a more rigorous treatment.
 We will consider two pollsters that conducted daily polls.
-We will look at national polls for the month before the election.
+We will look at national polls for the month before the election:

-We want to answer the question: is there a poll bias?
-Make a plot showing the spreads for each poll.
+We want to answer the question: is there a pollster bias?
+Make a plot showing the spreads for each pollster.

 8. The data does seem to suggest there is a difference.
 However, these data are subject to variability.
 Perhaps the differences we observe are due to chance.